 If you find that a website sends you lots of traffic, then publishing more on that site can be great for your business.

 Experiment with different sites and see how they perform for you.
 Here’s a few my clients regularly post on.
 Some charge a fee, others are free once your submission has been accepted.
 Medium is the outlier and they will let you publish free of charge and backlinks are always fine.
+Here’s my Medium page as an example.

 Other sites to consider blogging on include: